mdeous/plasmid/README.md

 Use "plasmid client [command] --help" for more information about a command.
 ```

-Refer to each commands help for more details on their usage.
+Refer to the help for each command for more details on their usage.

 ### API Endpoints